 Emphasis upon methods and techniques of teaching swimming and water safety skills.
 Red Cross Water Safety Instructor's Certificate can be earned.
 Credits: 2(0-4).
-Not offered on a regular basis cation as it pertains to highway safety and traffic regulation including bicycle safety; and instructing students for preventing child abduction.
-The course also incorporates New York State mandatory training in the identification and reporting of child abuse, maltreatment, or neglect.
-Prerequisites: Intd 203 or CDSC 330.
-Credits: 1(1-0)
+Not offered on a regular basis

 H&PE 350 Health and Safety Issues in the Schools